Get stories and expert advice on all things related to college and parenting.

 Here are a few more things about Family Weekend that it’s helpful to know as you make your plans.

 Ask your student whether they’d like to join you at the hotel.
-Our oldest son stayed in his dorm room because he planned on going out after we went to sleep, but our middle son prefers staying with us at the hotel — he appreciates a night in a quieter and cleaner environment than his residence hall.
+Our oldest son stayed in his dorm room because he planned on going out after we went to sleep, but our middle son preferred staying with us at the hotel — he appreciated a night in a quieter and cleaner environment than his residence hall.

 If your student needs items from home, particularly warmer clothes now that fall is approaching, this is a good opportunity to deliver them.
 You may be able to hold off on winter jackets, boots, gloves and hats until they come home for Thanksgiving (or avoid them altogether if they go to school in warmer regions).

-Although some schools kick off Family Weekend as early as Wednesday or Thursday (and run until Monday), we found that arriving Friday and leaving Sunday morning was plenty of time for visiting our son in the Midwest and, for our middle son, who attends school near Boston which is a quick three hour drive from our home, staying for just one night was fine.
+Although some schools kick off Family Weekend as early as Wednesday or Thursday, we found that arriving Friday and leaving Sunday morning was plenty of time for visiting our son in the Midwest and, for our middle son, who attended school near Boston which is a quick three-hour drive from our home, staying for just one night was fine.
 If you have younger children, as we did, their school schedules may also factor into your time constraints.